Jackson Hole Traveler - Visitor Guide

 *Prices include snowshoe rental.

-The touring takes place inside Grand Teton National Park and the Bridger-Teton National Forest, but Cathy says that a lot of that is weather-dependent.
+The touring takes place inside the Bridger-Teton and Targhee-Caribou National Forests, but Cathy says that a lot of that is weather-dependent.

 “We tour throughout the valley, so tour locations are based on people’s interests, physical ability, what we have been seeing, snow level and the weather,” says Cathy.